Safety & Confidentiality

 These cover the main themes of the sessions, any changes in ways of relating, progress towards the client’s goals in counselling, any risk issues and how they are being managed and any discussions about the counselling agreement as well as a record of payment and attendance.
 The therapeutic records are kept to help me to enhance the therapeutic process and to manage risk.

 The therapeutic records are recorded electronically on a system called BACPAC set up as a a joint venture between BACP, and Mayden, which has been vetted by the NHS for hosting confidential medical information.
 These therapeutic records are kept separately to the 'key information’.
-They do not include any identifying information.
+They do not include information which could identify an individual such as names and addresses.

 For further information about counselling generally see: